ProtoXylos/TheNidavellirProject-Free/README.md

   When the hook is triggered, a security notification is sent, indicating that the Lua environment has been sanitized.
 This provides visibility into the protection mechanism and helps with monitoring for any potential exploit attempts.

 ---
+#### **Lua_CmdParseArgs Hook Protection (Prevent Remote Code Execution)**

+**Problem**:
+The `Lua_CmdParseArgs offset(0x1F054E0)` function is responsible for parsing arguments passed to Lua commands.
+If exploited, attackers could craft malicious arguments to execute arbitrary code within the Lua environment, leading to a potential remote code execution (RCE) vulnerability.
+This poses a significant security risk in multiplayer environments, where untrusted clients may attempt to execute unauthorized commands on the server.

+**Solution**:
+This patch mitigates the RCE vulnerability by hooking the `Lua_CmdParseArgs offset(0x1F054E0)` function and preventing the parsing of potentially harmful arguments.
+The solution includes the following:

+- **Argument Sanitization**:
+  The patch intercepts the `Lua_CmdParseArgs offset(0x1F054E0)` function, preventing the parsing of any potentially dangerous or crafted arguments.
+Instead of proceeding with parsing, the function triggers a security notification, signaling that an RCE attempt has been detected and blocked.

+- **Preventative Hooking**:
+  The `Lua_CmdParseArgs_hook` function is hooked into place of the original `Lua_CmdParseArgs offset(0x1F054E0)` function, ensuring that no malicious arguments are parsed and executed.
+This proactive defense helps eliminate the possibility of RCE exploits through crafted arguments.

+- **Security Notification**:
+  Upon triggering the hook, a security notification is displayed, indicating that an RCE attempt has been prevented.
+This serves as a real-time alert, providing insight into potential exploit attempts and enhancing the game's overall security posture.

+---

 ### More Patches Coming
 This is just the first in a series of patches that will address various other vulnerabilities and crash exploits within **Call of Duty: Black Ops 3**.
 Future updates will further improve stability and security across multiplayer and lobby systems.